svicknesh/docker-handle-lhs/README.md

 cd docker-handle-lhs
 ./hsj/bin/hdl-setup-server ./instance-data/
 ```
 Once Naming Authority has allocated a prefix, edit `./vicknesh-data/config.dct` and replace **YOUR_PREFIX** with the prefix given.
+Change the *bind_address* to **0.0.0.0** so that the instance can be reachable from the host.
 Then start up your Docker instance as the following

 ```bash
 docker-compose build